FAQ

 What are the next steps after nitric acid plants have applied for funding?

-After the signature of the Grant Application Notice by the plant operator, the NACAG Secretariat initiates the steps towards signing a grant agreement for the abatement technology.
-The plant operator is free to decide which abatement technology is most appropriate for the individual plant.
-NACAG will provide technical advice to support this decision.
-The NACAG Secretariat will conduct a due diligence assessment.
-If the outcome of this assessment is positive, a grant agreement can be signed between GIZ and the plant operator, which will cover all costs related to the abatement of N₂O emissions (under the condition that the country’s government has signed the Statement of Undertaking (SoU)).
-As a next step, the plant operator will collect offers for the abatement technology through a competitive tender process.
-Once a supplier has been selected, that plant operator will directly conclude a contract with the supplier of the abatement technology.
+After the plant operator signs the Grant Application Notice, the NACAG Secretariat initiates the process of signing a grant agreement for the abatement technology.
+The plant operator has the freedom to choose the most suitable abatement technology for their specific plant.
+NACAG will offer technical advice to assist in this decision-making process.
+Following this, the NACAG Secretariat will conduct a due diligence assessment.
+If the assessment yields positive results, a grant agreement can be signed between GIZ and the plant operator, covering all costs related to N₂O emissions abatement, provided that the country’s government has signed the Statement of Undertaking (SoU).
+Subsequently, the plant operator will solicit offers for the abatement technology through a competitive public tender process.
+Once a supplier has been selected, the plant operator will directly enter into a contract with the chosen supplier for the abatement technology.

 Who will decide on the choice of abatement technology?

-In general, the decision which technical approach (secondary or tertiary catalyst) will be employed remains with the plant operator.
-BMU and NACAG are both technology-neutral and provider neutral, which means they will not prescribe any specific technology or provider to plant owners.
-However, to secure financial support, the owners must consider all relevant technical and economic aspects and demonstrate that their requirements are reasonable.
+In general, the decision regarding which technical approach (secondary or tertiary catalyst) will be employed remains with the plant operator.
+NACAG maintains a technology-neutral and provider-neutral stance, meaning it does not prescribe any specific technology or provider to plant owners.
+However, to secure financial support, owners must consider all relevant technical and economic aspects and demonstrate that their requirements are reasonable.
 The NACAG Secretariat can provide interested parties with access to experts who can offer advice and consultancy on the choice of appropriate technology.
-It is required that companies set up an official public tender process and select the technology provider in this process.
+It is required that companies establish an official public tender process and select the technology provider through this process.

 What is the abatement efficiency of secondary and tertiary catalysts?

 The abatement efficiency of catalysts can reach up to 99%.
-Practical experience, however, has shown that the abatement efficiency of secondary catalysts often only ranges between 70% and 90%.
-Tertiary catalysts operating under perfect conditions reach up to 99% abatement efficiency.
-It must be stressed that the efficiency levels that are ultimately achieved for both kinds of catalysts depend on the specific situation and condition of the nitric acid plant.
-It should be noted that the secondary catalyst material is gradually consumed during operation, thus leading to decreasing abatement efficiency over time.
-As a result, the catalyst material needs to be replaced (in parts or completely) at some point.
-Replacement cycles range from 3 to 10 or more years, depending on the employed technology and plant conditions.
+However, practical experience has shown that the abatement efficiency of secondary catalysts often only ranges between 70% and 90%.
+Tertiary catalysts, operating under perfect conditions, can achieve up to 99% abatement efficiency.
+It must be stressed that the efficiency levels ultimately achieved for both kinds of catalysts depend on the specific situation and condition of the nitric acid plant.
+Additionally, it should be noted that the secondary catalyst material is gradually consumed during operation, leading to a decrease in abatement efficiency over time.
+Consequently, the catalyst material needs replacement, either partially or completely, at some point.
+Replacement cycles range from 3 to 10 years or more, depending on the technology employed and plant conditions.

 See also: